dkujawski/dotfiles/README.md

-# Ubuntu dotfiles
+# Arch Linux dotfiles

-These dotfiles manage my interactive shell configuration on Ubuntu desktops.
-The branch is Ubuntu-only; all previous macOS-specific logic has been removed.
+These dotfiles manage my interactive shell configuration on Arch Linux desktops.
+The branch is Arch-only; all previous macOS-specific logic has been removed.

 ## Installation

 Clone the repository and run the bootstrap script.
-The script copies configuration files into your home directory via the `Makefile` and then runs the Ubuntu package bootstrap:
+The script copies configuration files into your home directory via the `Makefile` and then runs the Arch package bootstrap:

 ```bash
 git clone https://github.com/dkujawski/dotfiles.git